fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 	25
 	>>>

 so you can see that we can call function and easily get result.
-We first declare function by specifying  what types of argument it recieves and what type it returns.
+We first declare function by specifying  what types of argument it receives and what type it returns.
 After that, we can define our function.

-Now let's define function that computes sum of two itegers:
+Now let's define function that computes sum of two integers:

 	add :: Int -> Int -> Int
 	add a b = a+b

 Here we have two parameters and result.
-The reson we declared function like above is that this declration is actully not a function with two parameters.
-In Haskell, functions can recieve only one parameter and return only one result.
+The reason we declared function like above is that this declaration is actually not a function with two parameters.
+In Haskell, functions can receive only one parameter and return only one result.
 Here we have function which takes one integer and returns function which takes another integer which then returns their sum.

 This can be easily proven by passing only one parameter to the function: